MESHGuides are summaries of research relevant to school teachers. They are translations of theory to practice.

 • Are you involved in a project that can form part of the evidence base for a MESHGuide?
 Why not collaborate within your team so an additional output is also a MESHGuide that links to any reports and guidance you create?

-• Work with other academic colleagues to produce a MESHGuide based on your expertise.
+• Working with other academic colleagues to produce a MESHGuide based on your expertise.

-• Link with subject associations and schools to assimilate the knowledge base for the guide.
+• Linking with subject associations and schools to consolidate the knowledge base for the Guide.

 • If you run M-level and doctorate programmes, consider the writing of a MESHGuide or contribution to an existing MESHGuide as an output for a student assignment.

-• Consider other ways your academic work can be created into a MESHGuide.
+• Considering other ways your academic work can be transformed into a MESHGuide.

 – a study or report created from research projects you are involved in so that others can build on your findings.